-- Easy to transport if you have to take it to a brunch party
+- In addition, easy to transport if you have to take it to a brunch party.

 - A hit with kids and adults!

 - Start with stale bread, best French toast recipes are made with bread that is not very fresh.
-If the bread is freshly baked it will get soggy very quickly and also it’s more prone to crumble and break.
-Bread that has been baked 3-4 days ago gives you the best results in this recipe/
+Also, if the bread is freshly baked it will get soggy very quickly and also it’s more prone to crumble and break.
+The bread that has been baked 3-4 days ago gives you the best results in this recipe.

-- Challah is a sweet egg based bread, that is topped with a shiny, golden brown braid.
-The bread’s texture is more dense, and it gets to absorb more of the chocolate mixture, which will make this casserole amazing.
+- Also, use Challah bread, because it is a sweet egg-based bread, and is topped with a shiny, golden brown braid, which is perfect for this dish.
+The bread’s texture is denser, and it gets to absorb more of the chocolate mixture, which will make this casserole amazing.

 - Since the Challah bread is thicker and denser, make sure it absorbs enough chocolate mixture.
 After soaking the bread into the mixture, I like to put over the bread any remaining chocolate mixture.